-An independent clause is a group of words with a subject and a predicate.
+An independent clause is a group of words that contains both a subject and a predicate.
 It expresses a complete thought and can stand alone as a sentence.
+It can also be joined to other dependent or independent clauses to make a more interesting and complex sentence.

 Independent Clause Examples